AdinAck/bundle/README.md

 # Motivation

-Rust trait objects require dynamic memory allocation since the concrete type being dispatched is not known until runtime.
+Trait objects require dynamic memory allocation since the concrete type being dispatched is not known until runtime.

 For `no_std` environments, a global allocator may be limited, or not available at all.
 But dynamic dispatch may still be desired.

 # Solution

-This crate provides a procedural macro for generating an enum type that contains a finite set of concrete types.
+This crate provides an attribute macro for generating an enum type that contains a finite set of concrete types which implement a common trait.

-Each case of the enum corresponds to a type, in the form of an associated type.
+Each variant of the enum corresponds to a type, in the form of a tuple variant.

-Rust enums occupy as much space as the largest associated type:
+Rust enums occupy as much space as the largest variant:

 ```rust
 enum MultipleTypes {